JulianKnodt/gfx-final-project/writeup.md

 renormalize it, to simulate the weight of leaves and a nice little bend to the branches.

 The leaves are essentially just one small and one large diamond connected on the outside, with one being a closed face and shifted a bit in the direction of the leaves' normal.
-They look a bit jank if you look directly at one, but when there are a lot they look fine.
+Looking at a single leaf up close is not so pretty, but when there are a lot of them they look fine together.

 The purpose of the bamboo is to "stage" the model, or create some background around them.
 Thus, we randomly pick some direction in XZ plane and a radius in some range and create N bamboo in this manner.
 There is no attempt to evenly distribute them, but it ends up looking fine.
-It looks real nice with orthographic or perspective on low FOV with a very dense forest.
+It looks great with either the orthographic or perspective projection on low FOV with a very dense forest.

 ---

 For completeness of scenery, we also throw in rings of mountains around the origin using fractal brownian motion.
-We use the term ring because there are very few radii which we compute mountains at it because they are so far away you can't see the difference.
+We use the term ring because there are very few radii which we compute mountains at because they are so far away you can't see the difference.
 We do this by creating circles around the origin, and computing fractal brownian motion after converting the XZ coordinate to polar.
 We also linearly interpolate some maximum amplitude from 0 to 1 then back to 0 from the minimum radius to the maximum radius.
 We also add an additional